PRENATAL & POST NATAL PHYSIOTHERAPY

 Please note, we can perform internal assessments in pregnancy after 14 weeks and before 37 weeks.

-At your last prenatal visit with you, it’s all talk!
-We provide a comprehensive pelvic health education session that covers such topics as perineal stretching, bowel care, birthing positions, breathing techniques, the impacts of medications and epidurals on the pelvic floor, instrumentation delivery, a postpartum recovery plan and SO MUCH MORE!
+Throughout your prenatal physiotherapy sessions, we focus on both education and open conversation to ensure you feel informed and supported every step of the way.
+We provide comprehensive pelvic health education that covers such topics as perineal stretching, bowel care, birthing positions, breathing techniques, the impacts of medications and epidurals on the pelvic floor, instrumentation delivery, a postpartum recovery plan and SO MUCH MORE!

 Your pelvic floor changes after birth and we are here to help you recover.
 Common birth injuries that can benefit from pelvic floor physiotherapy include intravaginal scar tissue, perineal trauma (tearing or episiotomy), incontinence (bladder, bowel, or gas), pelvic organ prolapse (feelings of heaviness/ pressure or a bulge in the vagina), painful intercourse, tailbone pain, diastasis recti, queefing, and vaginal dryness.

-Two of the most common postnatal questions are related to Core weakness and return to exercise.
+Two of the most common postnatal concerns are diastasis recti (abdominal muscle separation/weakness) and safely returning to exercise.

 Diastasis recti is commonly known as a ‘stretching’ of the abdominal connective tissue.
 One hundred percent of women will have some degree of stretching at the end of their pregnancy and this is primarily due to hormonal changes and a growing uterus pressing outward on the core muscles.